cognitedata/cdffs/docs/source/index.rst

 2. Follow instructions from :ref:`authentication` to authenticate.

-3. Read/write the files to CDF using ``fsspec`` supported packages.
+3. Read/write the files from/to CDF using ``fsspec`` supported packages.

   Read `zarr` files using using `xarray`. (`Environment variables are used to authenticate`)